Frequently Asked Questions

 I will arrange a suitable time to telephone you to speak in confidence about your situation.
 If I can be of help we will arrange a time to meet.

 The initial consultation is an opportunity to discuss what has brought you to seek help and to find out whether psychoanalytic psychotherapy is the most appropriate treatment for you.
 The consultation lasts up to one and a half hours.

 We may decide at the end of the first meeting, to start therapy or we may need to meet more than once before making a decision.

 If I do not think I can provide you with the help that you need I will try to recommend another appropriate service.

 I charge £100 for the initial consultation and this is payable on the day.

 Fees will be discussed and there is some flexibility based on frequency of sessions and affordability.
-I also have some low cost vacancies.

 I am a registered provider with BUPA and AXA PPP Healthcare